Food & Agriculture

 Food (and Farming) is Medicine

-Poor dietary choices alter the healthy balance of the microbiome, ultimately impairing the immune system and pre-disposing us to a wide variety of metabolic and autoimmune disorders.
+Poor dietary choices alter the healthy balance of the microbiome, ultimately impairing the immune system and predisposing us to a wide variety of metabolic and autoimmune disorders.

-The relative abundance, or deficit, of specific gut bacteria predicates inflammation, a key contributor to a chronic disease diagnosis.
+The relative abundance – or deficit – of specific gut bacteria predicates inflammation, a key contributor to a chronic disease diagnosis.
 Just as food is medicine, farming can also be thought of in the same way.
-The human microbiome is a direct reflection of the composition of soil microbiology where all sources of life are derived, and as such soil health and human health are intimately connected.
+The human microbiome is a direct reflection of the composition of soil microbiology where all sources of life are derived, and as such, soil health and human health are intimately connected.
 The way we produce the food we eat is just as important to human health as the foods we choose to eat.
 Growing research comparing the two demonstrates a causal relationship, especially as it pertains to immunity, autoimmunity, and inflammation.

 Nutrition Security